Learn something new every day

 A double crust pie is simply a pie with two crusts.
 You’ll find many single crust pies, like pecan and pumpkin, as well as many savory pies like quiches made with a bottom crust.
 Occasionally, a deep-dish pie features a top crust, and not a bottom one.
 This is the case with some meat pies, too.

 Conversely, the double crust pie has two crusts, a top and bottom one, that together form a seal around the ingredients.
 This can help keep juices from coming out of the pie, though a little bit might escape from venting in the top crust.
-Again, you'll find both sweet and savory versions of the double crust pie.
+Again, you'll find both sweet and savory versions of this pie.
 Some pizza restaurants even specialize in pizzas with a top and bottom crust, as a variant on deep-dish pizza.

 If you’re making a double crust pie, an important step is making certain that the top and bottom crust are sealed together.
 Pressing the bottom and top crusts together with fingers, with a fork, or with other instruments that make a decorative crust, can accomplish this.
 Sealing the two crusts together is important since otherwise, any liquid in the pie ingredients may leak underneath the bottom crust, or merely onto a baking sheet upon which the pie sits.
 If you overfill, or use particularly juicy ingredients, you’re more likely to get leaks.

-In many cases, the double crust pie uses the same type of pastry for both top and bottom layers.
+In many cases, the pie uses the same type of pastry for both top and bottom layers.
 There are a few exceptions.
 For instance an apple pie topped with a loose brown sugar, flour and butter topping, is still a double crust pie.
 Unlike the standard double crust, the two crusts are made of different ingredients.

 Another form of double crust pie that is quite attractive is a lattice crust.
 Instead of rolling out a round circle of dough to top the pie, the dough is rolled out and cut into strips.
 These are then layered, usually in a crisscross pattern, across the pie.
 Lattice crusts can be particularly lovely when the pie’s ingredients are attractive.
 For instance, most berry pies are fantastic for lattice crusts.